toenails6/Blind_Locomotion_Go1/README.md

     scale=0.5,
     use_default_offset=True)
 ```
+Note that the original work implements a cubic Hermite spline cycled foot trajectory generator (FTG), and outputs FTG phases and frequencies as commands.
+This does not play too well with penalizing frequent feet to ground contact.
+Thus, direct joint position targets are used as actions here.
+Though, this might reduce robot locomotion effectiveness over rougher terrains, and is up to potential changes.
+Specifically, if frequent feet to ground contact is not penalized, and the legs are free to jitter, then there is a higher chance of the legs breaking free of obstacles.

 ### Observations
 The observations for the teacher MDP is defined in a single class that can contain multiple groups of observations of different types.
-Having different groups while setting auto concatenate do not seem to affect network architecture settings (besides from necessary network sizes), as Isaac Lab will auto handle the passing of observations to the RL library in use.
+Having different groups while setting auto concatenate to `True` does not seem to affect network architecture settings (besides from necessary network sizes), as Isaac Lab will auto handle the passing of observations to the RL library in use.
 This might be useful for separating the network input encoders for potential network weight transfers in the future.

-Check details in `source/Blind_Locomotion_Go1/Blind_Locomotion_Go1/tasks/manager_based/blind_locomotion_go1/Blind_Locomotion_env.py`:
+Check details in `source/
+Blind_Locomotion_Go1/
+Blind_Locomotion_Go1/
+tasks/manager_based/
+blind_locomotion_go1/
+Blind_Locomotion_env.py`:
 ```
 @configclass
 class ObservationsCfg:
     """Observation specifications for the MDP."""
     ...
 ```

 - The velocity of the robot is taken as the velocity of the trunk, and is given a uniform noise within $(-0.1, 0.1)$.

 - The commands, actions (target joint positions), current joint positions, and joint velocities values are all observations given to the MDP.

 - Currently a height scan around the robot trunk is given as observations to the MDP.
-This will be changed to height scans around the robot's feet in the future.
+This will be changed to height scans around the robot's feet in the future, similar to the original work.

+Exteroceptive terrain information is yet to be added, as all robots are trained on the same terrain primitive.
+Robot body part friction coefficients can be randomized instead, and corresponding codes are already implemented, but does need further tuning.

 ### Rewards
-Check details in `source/Blind_Locomotion_Go1/Blind_Locomotion_Go1/tasks/manager_based/blind_locomotion_go1/Blind_Locomotion_env.py`:
+Check details in `source/
+Blind_Locomotion_Go1/
+Blind_Locomotion_Go1/
+tasks/manager_based/
+blind_locomotion_go1/
+Blind_Locomotion_env.py`:
 ```
 @configclass
 class RewardsCfg: